Expert help with separation agreements

-Under Scottish Law the net value of assets that are owned by you individually or together with each other or any third party are divided fairly between you.
-There are opportunities depending on your individual circumstances for an unequal division in one party’s favour.
-This depends on a number of important factors.
-The fact that one spouse may have come off a career path to look after the family and as a consequence is financially disadvantaged might be one reason that we could look to an unequal division.
+Under Scottish Law, the net value of assets owned by you individually, or together with each other or any third party, are divided equally between you.
+Occasionally individual circumstances result in an unequal division in one party’s favour – for example, one party may have given up a career to look after children, and as a consequence is financially disadvantaged.

-There are circumstances that allow inherited wealth or gifts from third parties that are acquired by either spouse during the course of the marriage to be “discounted out” from the matrimonial pot before division.
+In certain instances, inherited wealth or gifts from third parties, acquired by either spouse during the course of the marriage are allowed to be “discounted out” from the matrimonial pot, before division.

-If you have a family business, you need to consider as how best to deal with important matters such as how the business will survive.
+If you have a family business together, you need to consider matters such as how the business will survive.
 Is it possible for one party to buy the other’s share and at what price?
-We can advise you about employment rights and other issues, such as tax and succession rights.
+We can advise you about a range of issues including tax, employment and succession rights.

-Other important matters that will be included in a Separation Agreement are what would happen on either party’s death.
-We would advise you whether you need to ensure that your Will is changed, or to review of your Power of Attorney and pension nominations, to avoid your ex gaining any financial benefit as a consequence of your death.
+Separation Agreements also include what would happen on either party’s death.
+Our specialised lawyers at Johnson Legal can help you make or change your Will, or review of your Power of Attorney and pension nominations, to avoid your ex gaining any financial benefit as a consequence of your death.